Tuesday, May 31, 2016

 Are you a teacher, principal, school nurse, youth or community worker?
 Got a question or issue about sexuality education?

-No matter where are you in New Zealand, from 1 June you can have a one-on-one online consultation across a wide-range of sexuality education topics with one of our Family Planning health promotion staff.
+No matter where are you in New Zealand, you can now have a one-on-one online or phone consultation across a wide-range of sexuality education topics with one of our Family Planning health promotion staff.

-All you need to do is complete the Ask for an Online Consultation form on our website.
+All you need to do is complete the Ask for an Online or Phone Consultation form on our website.

-Family Planning Chief Executive Jackie Edmond says the Ask for an Online Consultation form is another step towards improving accessibility of Family Planning services.
+Family Planning Chief Executive Jackie Edmond says the Ask for an Online or Phone Consultation form is another step towards improving accessibility of Family Planning services.

 Health promoters will be able to advise on a wide variety of issues, ranging from how to develop a sexuality education programme in different educational settings, to how to teach more difficult subjects, such as pleasure, or abortion.

-To view a full list of possible topics, or to ask for a free online consultation, see our form here.
+To view a full list of possible topics, or to ask for a free online or phone consultation, see our form here.

 Please note, these are not clinical appointments and no medical advice will be given during these consultations.